ben842002/kana-seito-defense/README.md

 ## Project Files
 https://github.com/ben842002/hiragana-seito-defense-project-files

-## Roadmap
+## Game Features
-1. JSON save and loading
-2. Items and Buffs - Increase Lives, Slow Down Time, etc
+1. Items and Buffs - Increase Lives, Slow Down Time, Destroy All Enemies
-3. Shop System - Tokens are used to buy various buffs and items
+2. Shop System - Tokens are used to buy various buffs and items
+3. 2x Speed Option
+4. Input File Mode (Player can make their own file of any language and import it)

+## Programming and Technical Goals to Improve Upon
+1. Utilize Various Data Structures (Hashtables, Stacks, Queues, etc)
+2. Modular Design
+3. Scalability and accomodation for multiple variables